y-top-developer/SQL-Crash-Course/README.md

 WHERE Employee.Employee_ID = Order_Info.Employee_ID and Spec = 'student'
 ```

-#### 3

-> Create a new table in the database for storing data on documents of individuals (type and number of document).
-When creating a link from it to the PERSON table, specify the delete cascade property.
+#### 3. Create a new table in the database for storing data on documents of individuals (type and number of document).
+When creating a link from it to the PERSON table, specify the delete cascade property

 ````sql
 CREATE TABLE Documents(